B0-B/DirtyMike/README.md

 # each random period of time.
 These bounds will be applied to each virtual CPU thread.
 CPU_min_lim=50
 CPU_max_lim=75
-# Daemon: service which ensures to restart if the miner terminates unexpectedly
+# watchdog is a backed system service which monitors that all processes are running properly
-daemon_active=false
+watchdog=true
-# Detatched
+# Detatched (only needed for remote deploy to detatch process from ssh connection)
 detatched=true
 # ...
 ```